stevedonovan/runner/readme.md

   --create (string...) initialize the static cache with crates --add  (string...) add new crates to the cache (after --create) --edit  edit the static cache Cargo.toml
-  --build rebuild the static cache
+  --update update all, or a specific package given as argument --build rebuild the static cache
   --doc  display documentation (any argument will be specific crate name) --edit-prelude edit the default prelude for snippets